 Mark A. Craig is Founder and President of Craig Music Publishers, and has been writing arrangements since 2001.
 He specializes in arrangements for winds, focusing mainly on works for woodwind quintet, clarinet quartet, woodwind quartet, brass quintet, and larger chamber ensembles (octets, dixtets, etc.).
-Mark is a clarinetist with the USAF Band for over twenty-two years now, and is stationed in southern Texas.
+Mark is a clarinetist with the USAF Band for over twenty-three years now, and is stationed in southern Texas.
 He is also an arranger, working as a professional musician all over the U.S., Europe, Asia, northern Africa, and the Middle East.
 His extensive travels have taught him much about the rich, musical heritage in these areas, and he has applied this experience to his arrangements.

 A native Texan, he began his music career studying at J. J. Pearce High School, in Richardson, Texas under Forest Aten and Tom Bennett.
 He was selected for the Texas All-State Symphonic Band three years in a row, on two different instruments, and twice as first chair/principal.
 He studied clarinet at the University of North Texas, and Southern Methodist University, where he earned his Bachelor’s Degree in Music.
 His principal teachers were Steven Girko, (former) Principal Clarinetist with the Dallas Symphony; Christopher Runk, Associate Principal/Bass Clarinetist with the Dallas Symphony; Ross Powell, SMU Adjunct Professor of Clarinet (Retired) and founder of Dallas’ Voices of Change contemporary music ensemble; Forest Aten, Principal Clarinetist with the Dallas Opera; William Wrzesien, Associate Professor of Clarinet at the New England Conservatory of Music; and Dr. James Gillespie, (retired) Regents Professor of Music at the University of North Texas.